 Our Board of Directors

-Thanks to a committed group of volunteers – our Board of Directors – we achieve the highest standards in stewardship and accountability.
+Thanks to a committed group of volunteers – our Board of Directors – we achieve the highest standards in governance, stewardship and accountability.

 Our Board ensures that:

 • Funds are used for the purpose for which they are given